 Loss of privileges and/or fines may result by not following the guidelines.

-For more information and rules governing open burning, please download the Open Burning Permit form.
-Please note: Ordinance 2013-07 has repealed and recreated portions of Chapter 5 of the Bellevue Municipal Code related to open burning.
+For more information and rules governing open burning, please download the Burning Permit Form.
+Please refer to Chapter 237 of the Code of the Village of Bellevue for further requirements and details on burning.

 Remember when burning, be considerate of your neighbors!